SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/1E8xIl3Yge3uCN1Nk1J68XaoNE9-_Ou5PpHejVmFRwP4/doc-text-only.md

-**Interviews are expected to last about 5-10 minutes, and will include 3-4 questions about AI ethics and governance.
+**Interviews will include 3-4 questions about AI ethics and governance.
 The questions are not definitive; you can expand to other topics if they arise.**